 There will not be a Family Settlement Conference in every case, but if a judge orders or directs that there be a family settlement conference, a judge will meet with the parties to a family court dispute (and lawyers, if parties have them) to help them talk about resolving the dispute.
 Meetings like this usually take place in a courthouse conference room, but the Provincial Court of BC is currently conducting case conferences by telephone or audio- or video-conference to help reduce the spread of COVID-19.

 We’re finding that these “virtual” conferences can be effective in helping people reach agreements.
 They also help the Court reserve the right amount of time for a hearing if one is needed.
 But to get the most out of a case conference you need to be prepared.
 This eNews offers suggestions on how you can prepare.

 The legal terms used in this article are explained here.

-One option to consider even before a family case conference is scheduled in court is “alternate dispute resolution” or mediation outside court.
-While the time a judge can spend with you is limited to about one hour, a family justice counsellor or private mediator can spend more time on each dispute and delve more deeply into the issues between you and the other party.
+One option to consider even before a family settlement conference is scheduled in court is “consensual dispute resolution” or mediation outside court if it is not already required at your court registry.
+While the time a judge can spend with you is limited, a family justice counsellor or private mediator can spend more time on each dispute and delve more deeply into the issues between you and the other party.
 If you reach an agreement, they can help put it in a written agreement or court order.

 Studies show that people are generally more satisfied with outcomes they agree on than with outcomes imposed by a judge after a trial.
 Before going to court, it makes sense to try one of the mediation services available.
 Options include free or low-cost services.